AdamDubnytskyy/AdamDubnytskyy/README.md

 My area of interests: cloud technologies, distributed systems, continuous integration, containers, kubernetes, DevOps culture, infrastructure, security and last but not least ruby.

-I live in the Ukraine.
+I am Ukrainian.
 Software Engineer since 2012.
 M.S. in Software Engineering.

 <!--
 **AdamDubnytskyy/AdamDubnytskyy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.